Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 Example:
 ![image](images/user_portal02.png)

+Ok, let's get back to the "Admin Portal".

 <br />

 # Lab 1.3 - Live Migration of the "wordpress" Memory State and the "database" Virtual Disk